kfatseas/radar-detection-clustering/README.md

 # radar-detection-clustering

 Provides a minimal class to load data from the recordings that have been created with our radar-camera setup.
-The Recording class reads the radar settings and handles all the DSP processing that is required to extract detection from each radar frame.
+The Recording class reads the radar settings and handles all the digital signal processing required to extract detections from each radar frame.

-To demostrate the clustering of radar detections, the DBSCAN algorithm is utilized.
-The results are visualized in both the range-doppler map but also the cartesian plane after tranforming the polar coordinates to cartesian.
-Keep in mind that the detections do not belong to any cluster (noise) are not shown.
+To demonstrate the clustering of radar detections, we utilize the DBSCAN algorithm.
+The results are visualized in both the range-doppler map and the cartesian plane after transforming the polar coordinates to cartesian.
+Keep in mind that the detections which do not belong to any cluster (noise) do not appear on the plots.

 ### Todo

-- [ ] Try tranforming the radar detection coordinates to cartesian before clustering
+- [ ] Try transforming the radar detection coordinates to cartesian before clustering
+- [ ] Improve the range-doppler map filtering, especially for the static objects